-TraffLab (ERC) is a five-year interdisciplinary research project, led by Dr. Hila Shamir, at the Tel Aviv University Faculty of Law, that pursues a theoretical, methodological, and normative paradigm shift in the research and policy on human trafficking.
+TraffLab (ERC) is a five-year interdisciplinary research project, led by Prof. Hila Shamir, at the Tel Aviv University Faculty of Law, that pursues a theoretical, methodological, and normative paradigm shift in the research and policy on human trafficking.
 The project moves away from the currently predominant approach to trafficking, which focuses on criminal law, border control, and human rights, toward a labor-based approach that targets the structure of labor markets that are prone to severely exploitative labor practices.

 The project aims to transform the way trafficking is researched and, as a result, the way anti-trafficking policy is devised, by unsettling and replacing three prevailing assumptions in existing work on anti-trafficking: first, challenging assumptions about agency and victimhood – shifting the perspective to the potential agency of workers; second, re-conceptualizing exploitation in the context of trafficking – from an exceptional crime to a phenomenon that is paradigmatic of precarious labor market practices in a globalized economy; third, shifting attention from the individuated anti-trafficking instruments of criminal law, border control, and human rights toward the structural, labor-market-based means of reducing vulnerability to exploitation.

 The Tel Aviv University Buchmann Faculty of Law Magazine [English]